rei/rei-cedar-docs/docs/foundation/spacing/README.md

 Cedar provides easy-to-use, preset values to apply consistent spacing within and between components.
 Spacing tokens help maintain a cohesive visual style across all REI properties by:
 - Stores pixel values that are converted to the proper spacing unit for web and native platforms
-- Replaces hard-coded values
-- Allows us to maintain a scalable, adjustable, and consistent visual system
-- Delivers updates to the brand identity with minimal impact to the code
 - Specifies a hierarchical and semantically defined system

 Spacing symbols are available within the Cedar UI Toolkit and directly reflect the token names in the code ensuring a more efficient handoff between design and development.